Construction Updates

 Underground Utilities Corp. is installing new high level storm sewers and a force main within the northeast portion of the City of Hoboken.
 These sewers will be connected into the stormwater storage tank at the Northwest Resiliency Park and the force main will connect from the H6/H7 pump station to the NHSA’s existing outfall in 15th Street.

-• Working on louvers, pump rails and painting for the pumps at the NWRP Pump Station on 13th Street between Adams and Jefferson Streets.
+• Working on louvers, pump rails, and platforms for electrical installation for the pumps at the NWRP Pump Station on 13th Street between Adams and Jefferson Streets.

 Traffic Management